Asuna-Cross/Personal-Development-Blog/2023-02-Febuary-Logs/[2023-02-25]ruby-basics.md

 Completed Basic Data types, it really is super similar to Python, with just lots more built in things so far.

-Finished off the day by completing the next section of Ruby Basics.
+Finished off the day by completing the next section of Ruby Basics, which was on variables.

 # Notes